awaisrauf/awais/resume.md

 * **Ski**: Throughout my highschool and part of my university studies, I was lucky to race across the Alps on the FIS circuit with the best regional Swiss skiers.
 This longstanding passion spawned Tooski, and I was once ranked among the best 2'000 racers worldwide.
 * **Mathematics**: I am generally interested in mathematics, and more specifically in optimization and stochastic models.
 I like to apply them to all kinds of problems, especially the ones related to artificial intelligence.
-* **Computing**: I have been programming since the age of 14, and have studied different computational hardwares such as GPUs, D-Wave, and HPC Clusters.
+* **Computing**: I have been programming since my early teens, and have studied different computational hardwares such as GPUs, D-Wave, and HPC clusters.